 Size: 59ml – 946ml

 Liquitex’s professional acrylics offer bright colours in a fairly thick and versatile paint.
-It has a buttery texture that spreads smoothly on different surfaces and covers well, leaving no streakiness.
+Offering a buttery texture that spreads smoothly on different surfaces and covers well, leaving no streakiness.
 They're relatively expensive, but I've found these to be fast drying – excellent for anyone opting for a more layered painting approach.
 They don’t retain brushstrokes as easily either.

 Quality: professional